 “Austin Strauss!
 You do that every time!” she yelled at him, clutching her chest.

 “What?”
 Austin sniggered.
 “It’s not my fault your senses are clouded.”

-“I don’t care if you're Phoenix Suns’ star—whatever!
+“I don’t care if you're Phoenix Suns’ star—or whatever!
 I’ll kill you!”

-Austin kept on laughing until he sat down opposite of her.
+Austin kept on laughing until he sat down beside Kirsten.
 He put the Chinese take outs on the food counter.
 “I hope you’re not full yet.
 Heidi’s busy again.”